Earthquake Early Warning - Frequently Asked Questions

 When an earthquake occurs, its (generally weak but fast) P-wave travels rapidly from the epicentre, triggering the EEW system which then alerts people and systems before the (slow but strong) S-wave arrives.
 These seconds to tens-of-seconds of warning allow people to protect themselves (usually to "Drop, Cover, and Hold on") and systems to take protective actions, such as stopping trains.

-How can Earthquake Early Warning help?
+How does Earthquake Early Warning help?

-What will Earthquake Early Warning not do?
+What does Earthquake Early Warning not do?

 EEW does not alleviate the need for other earthquake risk reduction, preparedness, and response measures, such as constructing to building code requirements.